-Only minimal office space can be provided to teaching and research assistants.
-Space may be unavailable for students not receiving financial assistantship.
-Always secure offices upon leaving.
-Unaccompanied guests may not be left alone or permitted to use student office space.
-(This includes lending a key to someone else.)
-Any violation of this rule will result in the immediate revocation of office privileges.
-Offices are shared spaces; cleanliness and respect of other students' time and property is the expectation.
-This policy also applies to communal spaces such as conference rooms, kitchens and balconies.
+Please secure offices upon leaving.
+ASU is not responsible for any items taken out of unlocked offices or cabinets.
+Unaccompanied guests and non-economics students may not be left alone or permitted to use student office space.
+(This includes lending a key to someone else).
+Any violation of this rule may result in the immediate revocation of office privileges.
+Offices are shared spaces, cleanliness and respect of other students' time and property is the expectation.
+This policy also applies to communal spaces such as the large PhD office, conference rooms, kitchens and balconies.
+No smoking is permitted anywhere on campus, 4th floor balcony or building stairwells.